Zedelghem/pystatic/README.md

 pip install markdown
 ```

+When installing markdown, make sure you use version 3.1 if you intend to use footnotes in your posts.
+Otherwise there is the risk the extension will not load.

 ## Description
 There are multiple Python-based static site generators but I wanted something extremely simple, even primitive; something you could use knowing zero Python and perhaps never even having to tweak options.
 A tool for everyone not willing to struggle with servers or learn a CMS just to write stuff.
 Lo and behold, here comes pystatic.